see-for-yourself/bgdv-book/_posts/2024-11-12-chapter6_polar-plots-turtle.md

 ## Exercises

 Ex.6.1.
-In the Climate Spirals code, instead of the 'viridis' colormap, use a sequential 'Greys' colormap, and also adjust the brightness range.
+In the Climate Spirals code, instead of the "viridis" colormap, use a sequential "Greys" colormap, and also adjust the brightness range.

 Ex.6.2.
-In the Climate Spirals code, instead of the viridis color scheme, use a diverging blue to red color scheme. _Hint_: Use the diverging Red-Blue ('RdBu') colormap with the scale flipped to Blue-Red (as we had done for the Climate Stripes in Chapter 1).
+In the Climate Spirals code, instead of the viridis color scheme, use a diverging blue to red color scheme. _Hint_: Use the diverging Red-Blue ("RdBu") colormap with the scale flipped to Blue-Red (as we had done for the Climate Stripes in Chapter 1).